Faculty Profiles

 The article shares many of the suggestions and practices discussed during a session the NAAHP 2010 meeting in Atlanta to encourage professionalism among our students.
 I believe there are many opportunities to encourage growth in maturity and professional practices, from the time students walk onto campus to the day they leave, as I offer advice, critique and encourage them as they pursue their goals.
 It is our obligation to engage students in the “teachable moments” that exist in variety of interactions we have with them.

-Candice Eisenhauer is a member of the National Association of Advisors for the Health Professions (NAAHP) and serves on the Communications committee for the association.
-In 2019 she was elected to serve as the Secretary for the Central Association of Advisors for Health Professions (CAAHP), a regional organization for advisors.
-While at Wheaton, she created three new courses aimed to assist students' exploration of various health professions, understand some of the issues in healthcare and most importantly, discern how to bring their experience together to serve the Lord and others.
+Candice Eisenhauer is a member of the National Association of Advisors for the Health Professions (NAAHP) and was elected to be Secretary for the Central Association of Advisors for Health Professions (CAAHP), a regional organization for advisors from 2019 - 2021.
+She now serves as the Co-Chair of the 2025 Regional Conference for CAAHP in Indianapolis.
+While at Wheaton, she created new courses aimed to assist students' exploration of various health professions, understand some of the issues in healthcare and most importantly, discern how to bring their experience together to serve the Lord and others.